 November 12, 2014

+ICU Delirium.
 80% of the sickest patients in the ICU will suffer from delirium.
 They have multiple risk factors that include immobility, medications for pain and sedation, and interrupted circadian rhythms, just to name a few.
 Delirium in the ICU will complicate the patients stay and can lead to many adverse outcomes.
 Patients who suffer from delirium will often be combative, pull out catheters, be unable to participate in therapy, and they may even self-extubate.
 These adverse outcomes can be hard on patients, families and ICU staff.
 Education about delirium should be provided to family members when applicable.
-ICU delirium will also increase the total cost of a patient’s stay.
+Delirium in the ICU will also increase the total cost of a patient’s stay.

 What Customers Say